The first time a child smiles, talks, crawls, and walks are special memories for families. They’re also important developmental milestones.

 Different factors, both genetic and environmental, can lead to developmental delays.
 Some risk factors include:

-But, there often is not an identifiable cause or reason for a developmental delay or missed milestone.
+Often there is no identifiable cause or reason for a developmental delay or missed milestone.

 Developmental Delay Treatment